Product Management

 The opportunity solution tree, developed by Torres, is a visual roadmap that helps you reach the desired outcome in a customer-centric manner.
 The opportunity solution tree (OST) organizes and facilitates the process of continuous discovery.
 This is what an OST looks like:

 Opportunity solution tree is a great way to discover what to build next.
 You can begin by defining a clear outcome.
-Followed by this, discover and map out the opportunity space and find solutions that need opportunities.
+Followed by this, discover and map out the opportunity space and find opportunities that need solutions.
 Here, by opportunity, Torres implies customer pain points, needs, and desires.

 In the book Continuous Discovery Habits, Torres also explains the benefits of using the Opportunity Solution Tree to decide what to build next.